roderickjackson-bradley/socket_io_app/work/w04/d2/01-express-routers-controllers.md

 - In a web application that follows the MVC architectural pattern, **controllers**:
 	- Use Models to perform CRUD (create, retrieve, update & delete) data operations.
 	- Implement any additional application logic, often relying on other services and utility modules; and
-	- Pass data to Views to be rendered, returning the resulting markup to the browser.
+	- Pass data to Views to be rendered then return the resulting markup to the browser.

 - FYI, the above description is gold if asked about MVC in an interview :)